-A thermostat is a handy climate control system interface device based on a thermometer.
-It is usually mounted conveniently on the wall at head height.
+A thermostat is a handy climate control system interface device based on a thermometer. mount the unit conveniently on the wall at head height.
 The device senses and allows you to control the temperature of your home.
-Thermostats do this by turning the climate control system on and off till the desired temperature is achieved.
+These devices do this by turning the climate control system on and off till the desired temperature is achieved.
 This on/off cycling continues as needed to maintain the temperature.

-For the thermostat to work properly place it in an area of the room where the temperature will closely match what the human occupant will actually feel.
+Location the thermostat in an area of the room where the temperature will closely match what the human occupant will actually feel.

-Modern thermostats have timers that can be programmed to your liking.
-This way the temperature of the home can be automatically adusted at different times of the day and for different days of the week.
-This may be handy for times when no one is home or everyone is in bed.
+Program high tech thermostats to conform temperatures to times of your liking.
+For instance at different times of the day and for different days of the week.
+This may be handy saving energy when no one is home or everyone is in bed.

 A thermostat triggers the climate control system to come on automatically when the temperature varies from the setting you have selected.
 Once the system is on, moving the thermostat setting will not heat or cool the home any faster.
-The thermostat will keep the system running just long enough to achieve the temperature setting.
+They will keep the heating or cooling system running just long enough to achieve the temperature setting.

 In extremely cold temperatures (10 degrees below zero or colder), the system should be able to maintain a temperature differential of 80 degrees from the outside temperature.

-- 1x per year: Thermostats are electronic devices that have batteries which need to be changed.
-Most thermostats are calibrated to within plus or minus 5 degrees.
+- 1x per year: Change thermostats back up batteries often.
+Calibrate thermostats to within plus or minus 5 degrees.

 - 1x per year: Vacuum any dust from around the thermostat.